Python Program to Find the Factorial of a Number

 Factorial of a Number using Recursion

-The following python code illustrates the factorial function using recursion.
-Let us take up the following python code that takes positive integers as input to determine the factorial of positive integers.
-In this example, a recursive function determines the factorial number.
+The following Python code illustrates the factorial function using recursion.
+In this example, a recursive function that takes a positive integer as input determines the factorial number.

 Python code:

-The recursion can be explained as a concept wherein the function invoked in the python module can call itself again and again.
-It runs until the time the python condition present in the python module is satisfied, wherein the function invoked is passed with value.
+The recursion can be explained as a concept wherein the function invoked in the Python module can call itself again and again.
+It runs until the Python condition present in the module is satisfied, wherein the function invoked is passed with a value.

-In the above python program, the function number def factorial keeps calling itself recursively until and unless the number reaches zero.
+In the above Python program, the function def factorial keeps calling itself recursively until and unless the number reaches zero.
 Once the number reaches zero, it initializes the number as 1, ending the recursion.

-This function does not accept negative integers, and it throws an error message of value error when float numbers are provided.
-Let us take up the following python code that takes positive integers as input to determine the factorial of positive integers.
+This function does not accept negative integers, and it throws a value error when float numbers are provided.

 Python code: